-Unless the claimant offers evidence that the United Kingdom company was reimbursed the cost of the taxpayer’s remuneration and benefits by the non-resident employer (and this can be checked with the relevant HMRC corporation tax specialist or Customer Relationship Manager dealing with the United Kingdom company’s Corporation Tax affairs) a claim under Article 15(2) should be resisted.
+Unless the claimant offers evidence that the United Kingdom company was reimbursed the cost of the taxpayer’s remuneration and benefits by the non-resident employer (and this can be checked with the relevant HMRC corporation tax specialist or Customer Compliance Manager dealing with the United Kingdom company’s Corporation Tax affairs) a claim under Article 15(2) should be resisted.

 Where it is argued that remuneration has been paid `on behalf of’ an overseas employer, even though a United Kingdom company has paid the individual’s remuneration and the overseas employer has not reimbursed the cost, it should be pointed out that it is unlikely that, in these circumstances, the cost of the remuneration could be regarded as wholly and exclusively incurred for the purposes of the United Kingdom company’s trade and that, therefore, no deduction should be claimed for the cost of the remuneration in computing the United Kingdom company’s taxable profit.
 Reference should be made to the tax case of Robinson v Scott Bader and Co Ltd (54TC757) which considers the inadmissibility of remuneration paid on behalf of another employer.